CCI-GU-Sweden/eRImote-python-BIAS-Gtb/intro_jupyter/README.md

 Feel free to experiment by loading different images and calculating their parameters!

-## Exercise: Extracting Information from File Names and Storing in a DataFrame
+## Exercise 6: Extracting Information from File Names and Storing in a DataFrame

 In this exercise, you will:
 1. Iterate over a list of `.tif` files and filter them based on channel information (`c_info`) or time information (`time_info`).